ethereum-optimism/optimism/docs/op-stack/src/docs/security/pause.md

 ## Why do it?

-The bridge is the way that assets move between blockchains.
+The bridge allows movement between blockchains.
-If there is a problem with the security of the blockchain, pausing the bridge is a way to mitigate the damage until the issue is resolved.
+If the security of a blockchain is compromised, pausing the bridge will mitigate damage until the issue is resolved.

 ## Who can do it?